Havanese Health Issues & Care Guide

 Health Overview

-The Havanese is generally a moderately healthy breed, but like all dogs, they are prone to certain health conditions.
-Being aware of these conditions and working with a veterinarian who knows the breed helps ensure your Havanese lives a long, healthy life.
+Generally a healthy breed with fewer genetic problems than many toys.
+Eye exams and hip evaluations are recommended, as cataracts and hip dysplasia are the primary concerns., but like all dogs, they are prone to certain conditions.
+Being aware of these and working with a knowledgeable veterinarian helps ensure your Havanese lives a long, healthy life.

 Common Health Conditions